-Currently, all women aged 50-70 years in the UK are offered a routine breast screening test every three years.
-More than 2.8 million women are screened in the UK each year.
-The government is planning to extend the age range for routine breast screening to include women from age 47 to 73.
-This has started in some areas and the plan is for full nationwide rollout by 2016.
+Currently, all women aged 50-70 years in the UK are offered a routine breast screening test (mammogram) every three years.
+More than 2 million women are screened in the UK each year.
+In some parts of the UK, a trial is being done to see if screening would benefit women from age 47 to 73.
+So in these areas, you may receive an invitation before the age of 50, or after the age of 70.

 Otherwise if you are under the age of 50, routine breast screening is not currently available unless:

 - You have had breast cancer in the past.